-Israeli authorities evict Palestinian family from Jerusalem home after decades-long legal battle
+‘I will not stay quiet’: Israel evicts Palestinian family from home after 45-year legal battle

 Today, more than 220,000 Jews live in east Jerusalem, largely in built-up settlements that Israel considers neighborhoods of its capital.
 Most of east Jerusalem’s 350,000 Palestinian residents are crammed into overcrowded neighborhoods where there is little room to build.

-Authorities have not let the family back into the house to recover their furniture or medicine for Noura and Rafat, Noura’s son, Rafat said.
+Authorities have not let the family back into the house to recover their furniture or medicine for Nora and Rafat, Nora’s son, Rafat said.
 They were only able to grab one item as the authorities forced them out — a plant that has been in the family for 17 years.

 “We decided to take it to remember that we lived here, our children grew up here, and that we are looking forward to returning to the house,” said Ahmad.

 Ahmad and his siblings were evicted from the house in 2016.
-For now, Noura and her husband, Mustafa, will stay with their children in Shuafat, a town outside Jerusalem, until they can find a permanent place to stay, Rafat said.
+For now, Nora and her husband, Mustafa, will stay with their children in Shuafat, a town outside Jerusalem, until they can find a permanent place to stay, Rafat said.

 Across the city’s eastern half, particularly in and around the Old City, settler organizations and Jewish trusts are pursuing court battles against Palestinian families to clear the way for settlers.